 The village is looking resplendent thanks to all the hard work undertaken by the Claregalway Tidy Towns committee.
 This summer, more flowers were planted, landscaping was done and signs were erected.
-The following is a report from the official Tidy Towns adjudicators, who visited Claregalway in July and assessed the area on a number of criteria, awarding Claregalway a total of 253 points out of a possible 400 (two points up on last year).
-The committee is commended on the completion of your excellent projects for the 2014 Tidy Towns Competition and it is great to see the appearance of Claregalway improving as a result of your work.
+The following is a report from the official Tidy Towns adjudicators, who visited Claregalway in July and assessed the area on a number of criteria, awarding Claregalway a total of 279 points out of a possible 400 (up nineteen points on last year).
+The committee is commended on the completion of your excellent projects for the 2016 Tidy Towns Competition and it is great to see the appearance of Claregalway improving as a result of your work.
 Well done and keep it up!

 Community Involvement & Planning

 Welcome to the SuperValu National Tidy Towns Competition 2016; Claregalway is an interesting village to adjudicate where the past is very much present in the environment.
 The Abbey and graveyard are both very well presented and interpreted together with the castle.
 Thank you for your completed entry form with artistic map courtesy of Coláiste Bhaile Chláir.
 The Tidy Towns Plan summary submitted is succinct and useful for adudication but a copy of the full plan would be appreciated next year.
 The long term goal for Claregalway is laudable and the committee of twelve with volunteers as necessary seem well poised to achieve this goal.